 This last fix is only recommended for old properties in need of renovation, as it involves gutting the existing plumbing entirely.
 In addition to replacing the pipework, a plumber will remove the could water tank and install a pressurised unvented cylinder.
 This boosts the water pressure throughout the house.

 We hope this guide on how to make an electric shower more powerful has been helpful.
-If you enjoyed it, please share on social media.
+If you enjoyed it, please share it on social media.